All Episodes

 I mean, AOC and Bernie Sanders, give me a break.

-I mean, these two people are living in the lap of luxury, telling you why you shouldn't have yours.
+I mean, these two people are living in the lap of luxury telling you why you shouldn't have yours.

 I just kind of believe in like the ruling class and then like the working class, right?

-So there's like the folks that are supposed to be making decisions and voting and uh creating laws and such that we voted them in to vote on our behalf, right?
+So there's like the folks that are supposed to be making decisions and voting and creating laws and such that we voted them in to vote on our behalf, right?

-And instead, they get in there and they're like, well, I really want this committee assignment, and Senator so-and-so says I can have it, but only if I vote this way on this bill.
+And Senator so-and-so says I can have it, but only if I vote this way on this bill.

-So when you see somebody go in that you really liked, and then they're not voting the way you want them to, you start to say to yourself, what is going on now?
+So when you see somebody go in that you really liked and then they're not voting the way you want them to, you start to say to yourself, what is going on now?

 That's what's going on.